CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 ### Step 8: Decrypt the files with the Crypt4gh application

 Next, you can decrypt the file using the Crypt4GH application and your secret encryption key.
-Unfortunately, it is currently only possible to single files.
+Unfortunately, it is currently only possible to single files and compressed folders.

 1. Open the Crypt4GH application and click **Load My Private Key** (export_secret.key)
 2. Click **Select File** and upload the file you want to decrypt.
 Click **Open**.
 3. Next, click **Decrypt File**.